 Youth of the Year

-Youth of the Year is a youth recognition program for members ages 14 to 18.
-It promotes and celebrates their service to the Club, community, and family, academic performance, spiritual values, life goals, and poise and public speaking ability.
-Competition begins with each Club selecting a Youth of the Year who receives a certificate and medallion and then enters the state competition.
+Youth of the Year is a youth recognition program for Members ages 14 to 18.
+It promotes and celebrates their academic performance, spiritual values, life goals, poise, public speaking ability, and service to their Club, community, and family.
+The competition begins with each Club selecting a Youth of the Year who receives a certificate and medallion and then enters the state competition.
 State winners receive a plaque and a $1,000 scholarship and then enter the regional competition.
 Each of the five regional winners receives a $10,000 scholarship and enters the national competition held in Washington, DC.
 The National Youth of the Year receives an additional $15,000 scholarship, totaling $26,000 in scholarships, and is installed by the President of the United States.

 This small-group leadership development program is targeted to youth ages 11 to 13.
 Like the Keystone Club, members of the Torch Club elect officers and plan and implement their own activities and community service projects.
 Each Torch Club receives an official charter from Boys & Girls Clubs of America.

 Junior Staff: Cultivating Tomorrow’s Club Professionals Today